 Anonymous Payment Methods

-Gift cards are a form of payment very popular with scammers because they provide unmatched anonymity.
+Prepaid gift cards are a form of payment very popular with scammers for anonymous online payments because they provide unmatched anonymity.
 You may buy a gift card online, at your local store, Wal-Mart, and many other locations without sharing any information that may lead back to you.
 Because of that, the money is virtually untraceable.

 Furthermore, you do not have to send the gift card to the receiving party.
 All they need is the number on the card.